mparchment/salsabil-io/src/content/blog/hadith.md

 - *Al-Muwatta* by Malik b.
 Anas al-Madani

 Study of the major hadith books should begin with those written during the age of codification and compilation, chief of which is Malik’s Muwatta.
 It is the briefest in length, shortest in chains, and has an excellent selection of hadith.
-It contains sahih, hasan, mursal, and balaghat narrations from Malik, which makes it the ideal collection for learning how to apply what one has learned in mustalah so far.
-Memorize its common chains, such as:
+It also contains mursal and balaghat narrations, which makes it the ideal collection for learning how to apply what one has learned in mustalah so far.
+Memorize its frequent chains, such as:

 - Malik – Nafi – Ibn Umar
 - Hisham b.
 Urwa – His father – Aisha